immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 (`threshold` argument) which will enforce an upper-limit cut-off.
 When specifying the `threshold` argument, any sequence with distances above the threshold value from all sequences will become a singleton.
 The threshold can be defined as discussed above using nearest-neighbor distance distribution methods provided in the [shazam](https://shazam.readthedocs.io).
+If `method="vj"`, the `threshold` will be applied on the distances caculated combining junction region homology and V/J mutation profiles.
 Technical details can be found in:

     Nouri N and Kleinstein SH (2018).
 A spectral clustering-based method for identifying clones from high-throughput B cell repertoire sequencing data.